BoomboxRapsody/NekoPlayer/README.md

 ### Downloading the source code

-Clone the repository and get FFmpeg libraries with Git LFS:
+Clone the repository and get required libraries with Git LFS:

 ```shell
 git lfs install